kyma-project/nats-manager/docs/contributor/governance.md

    make lint-thoroughly
    ```

 If necessary, lint warnings can be ignored.
-However, if this is desired a comment explaining the reason must be provided,
+However, if this is desired you must provide a a comment explaining the reason.
+Use the following format:
 according to the following format:

 `//no-lint:<LINTER> // <REASON>`